edgelesssys/contrast/rfc/002-secure-set-manifest-endpoint.md

 * It starts in the initial state, where no manifest is set.
 * The updatable state is reached after SetManifest was called at least once and the manifest contains at least one workload owner key.
-* The final state is reached after SetManifest was called with an empty list of certificates.
+* The final state is reached after SetManifest was called with an empty list of public keys.

 ## Key exchange